The Displayr Guide to Customer Feedback Survey Analysis

 Asking the right questions

-Right out of the gate, there are two closed questions you should be considering:
+Right out of the gate, there are two closed-ended questions you should consider:

-- Net Promoter Score: On a scale of 0-10, how likely are you to recommend this product/service/company?
+- Net Promoter Score: How likely are you to recommend this product/service/company?

-- Customer Satisfaction: On a scale of 0-10, how satisfied are you with this product/service/company?
+- Customer Satisfaction: How satisfied are you with this product/service/company?

 These two basic questions have a long history in market research, and together they can form the backbone of your customer-relationship strategy.
 Other closed-ended questions regarding specific attributes of your products and comparisons to your competitors can enrich the overall feedback you receive.